 I’ve lost my handle!

 The inner deployment bag and the handle are often lost during a deployment.
 They are designed to do this.
 Don’t try attach them with string, because this creates a lethal flailing tail that can wrap around the reserve and prevent opening, or snag on the paraglider and foul up the reserve.
 If your handle is missing, buy the original replacement part as designed by the manufacturer, which has all the right lengths of pins and fasteners, particularly the right length of strop.
-Many pilots buy a spare for trips and SIV courses.
+Many pilots buy a spare reserve handle for trips and SIV courses.

 What is Breaking Load (BL) and Working Load Limit (WLL)?